envelope external link doi pubmed bioRxiv

 Authorship

 One of the most important tasks in science is disseminating your research through publications and presentations; therefore, authorship on these items is an important indicator to the outside world of your role.
 Authorship implies a significant contribution to a paper such as intellectual ideas that change the research or experimental contributions (just following instructions and not actively participating in the experimental design/interpretation will be acknowledged, but likely would not result in an authorship).
-While the order of authors varies by specific field, in general for bioengineering the first author is the student/post-doc who took the lead and wrote the paper, the last author is the PI, and the authors in between are in order of decreasing contribution.
-Failure to complete papers before leaving the lab may result in a junior member doing so as the 1st author in your place.
+The order of authors varies by specific field.
+In general, for bioengineering, the first author is the student/post-doc who took the lead and wrote the paper, the last author is the PI, and the authors in between are in order of decreasing contribution.
+Failure to complete papers before leaving the lab may result in a junior member doing so as the first author in your place.

 Other Guidelines